Sunday, July 13, 2025

 * Do not force any clothing or dressing style on anyone, male or female

 * People should be able to wear what they want.
-Anything, everything, or nothing.
+Anything or everything.

 Regardless of faith, women should have equal rights as men in all religions and should have the freedom to wear, walk, and behave freely regardless of the religion.